fshowalter/franksmovielog.com-v1/content/reviews/1109-groundhog-day-1993.md

 venue_notes: 2018 | Universal Sony Pictures Home Entertainment
 ---

-I remember seeing this in the theaters and feeling burned.
-Bill Murray playing a snooty weatherman forced to repeat the titular day over and over in a small Pennsylvania town evoked the meld of dark comedy and fantasy that I'd enjoyed in <span data-imdb-id="tt0096061">_Scrooged_</span>.
+**I remember seeing this in the theater and feeling burned.** Bill Murray playing a snooty weatherman forced to repeat the titular day over and over in a small Pennsylvania town evoked the meld of dark comedy and fantasy that I'd enjoyed in <span data-imdb-id="tt0096061">_Scrooged_</span>.
 But _Groundhog Day_ played as a romantic comedy, with Murray spending his repeated eternity becoming a better man to woo his producer, played by Andie MacDowell.
 At least, that's how I saw it.

 <!-- end -->